 Matt: “Docks are great to explore with the free MShed museum, then on to climb Cabot Tower for city views.

 Philip: “Exeter City Council runs free guided tours of Exeter each day.
 The tours have different themes; one is an evening ghost tour.
 The tours are taken by volunteer guides who wear red coats.
-Most of the tours start at the Cathedral Green.
-Click here for more information on the free guided walks.”
+Most of the tours start at the Cathedral Green. ”

 Reece: “"Fantastic nightlife, amazing shops, the cathedral green is an architect’s dream, and the roman history is amazing!
 If you are feeling brave there are always the underground passages to scare you silly!"